dbrownidau/constitution/new_constitution.md

 18.1. assist the President wherever possible, or where requested, on behalf of the club

-18.2. to assume the chair at any meeting of the Association or of the Committee at which the President is absent.
+18.2. to assume the chair at any meeting of the Association or of the Committee at which the President is absent

-18.3. to coordinate the activities of all sub-committees, unless otherwise specified by the committee.
+18.3. to coordinate the activities of all subcommittees, unless otherwise specified by the committee

 ## 19. Secretary
 In addition to any provisions set out elsewhere in this constitution or in any regulations made hereunder, it shall be the duty of the Secretary to: